-- 1. Enrollment Services shall: - A. Secure application materials and submit them to the Program Director. - B. Send a letter to the applicant stating the admission decision after review by the Program Director. - C. Inform the applicant of her/his advisor's name and refer her/him to the advisor for registration. - 2.
-The Program Director shall: - A. Review applicant materials for: satisfactory completion of required courses; academic standing and GPA; course deficiencies, if any; course content and competencies; and letters of recommendation. - B. Arrange for an interview with the applicant as deemed necessary. - C. Make recommendations to the Graduate Admissions and Policies Committee regarding the applicant's eligibility should a prospective student not meet the minimum admissions criteria. - D. Meet with the student to develop and discuss a preliminary plan of study.
+- 1. EnrollmentServicesshall: - 1.
+Secure application materials and submit them to the Program Director.

+- 2. Send a letter to the applicant stating the admission decision after review by the Program Director. - 3.
+Informtheapplicantofher/hisadvisor'snameandreferher/himtotheadvs or for registration. - 2.
+The Program Director shall: - 1.
+Review applicant materials for: satisfactory completion of required courses; academic standing and GPA; course deficiencies, if any; course content and competencies; and letters of recommendation. - 2.
+Arrange for an interview with the applicant as deemed necessary. - 3.
+Make recommendations to the Graduate Admissions and Policies Committee regarding the applicant's eligibility should a prospective student not meet the minimum admissions criteria. - 4.
+Meet with the student to develop and discuss a preliminary plan of study.
 (A copy is given to the student and the original is placed in the student's folder.) - 3.
-The Registrar shall finalize the transcript for transferable credit of courses. - 4.
+The Registrar shall finalize the transcript for transfer able credit of courses - 4.
 The Associate Dean for the program shall approve doctoral plans of study.

-Tuition Deposit Requirement:
+Tuition Deposit Requirement